Dares galore in Punjab poll season | Politics

 On Channi being fielded from two seats, AAP leader Arvind Kejriwal said, ''I had said that according to our survey, Channi is losing from Chamkaur Sahib''.

 Channi had then dared Kejriwal to contest against him from any constituency in Punjab.
-Not to be left behind, Sidhu, while filing his nomination from the Amritsar East seat, dared his bete noire Amarinder Singh to leave Patiala and take on him.
+Not to be left behind, Sidhu, while filing his nomination from the Amritsar East seat, had dared his bete noire Amarinder Singh to leave Patiala and contest against him.

 It seemed Majithia had accepted the challenge and he will now be contesting from only one seat while the SAD leader's wife Ganieve Kaur will contest from Majithia assembly segment in his place.